 Sources of income that qualify towards meeting this requirement include stable rental income from movable or immovable assets, monthly pension payouts, royalties and dividends.
 (Dividends can qualify, provided that you are not actively involved in the running of the company from which these payments are received.)

-The minimum passive income thresholds for the program are discussed in more detail below.
+The minimum stable income thresholds for the program are discussed in more detail below.
 As of 1 January 2022, the minimum required amount is going up to €705 per month (€8,460 per year).

 It is, however, highly advisable to treat this as the absolute minimum requirement.
 The higher your passive or recurring income earnings, the more likely the chances that your visa will be approved.